 Parent of child with deafness says, “Absolutely you may quote me!
 I really believe in the need for captioning.
 It has been amazing watching my son learn to read (he’s just 6) and the difference it has made in his life.”

-CCAC consumer member making donation in 2013 says: “You are doing great work, that’s the message.
+CCAC consumer member making donation says: “You are doing great work, that’s the message.
 Advocacy works.”

 E-mail for information.